SamuelSwartzberg/flashcardifying_text_temp/inf.md

-on the client side, sockets are created via the `WebSocket` constructor the `WebSocket` constructor recieves the necessary argument of the url, and an optional argument of which sub-protocols to use to send data on a `WebSocket`, use the method `send()` To ⟮c3;react to incoming data⟯ ⟮c2;event handlers are registered⟯ on the WebSocket object the four common events a `WebSocket` might recieve client-side are open, message, close, error
+on the client side, sockets are created via the `WebSocket` constructor the `WebSocket` constructor recieves the necessary argument of the url, and an optional argument of which sub-protocols to use to send data on a `WebSocket`, use the method `send()` To ⟮c+;react to incoming data⟯ ⟮c+;event handlers are registered⟯ on the WebSocket object the four common events a `WebSocket` might recieve client-side are open, message, close, error

 ######## server